 There are so many content types out there.
 And the great thing is you can mix and match to see what gets you the most engagement.
 CoSchedule has a great list of 113 content types you can use to get ideas for your law firm’s content marketing strategy, too.

 Pro tip: On each blog you publish, try to create 3-4 other types of content to help you promote it to your audience.
 For example, pull out quotes from the article to create images you can share on social media or create a short video to include in your article if you’re writing a how-to.

 Once you create your content, you have to get it in front of your audience.
 And just like there are many types of content, there are also many places to publish content.

 In addition to owned channels, you’ll also want to reach out to industry-specific publications, journals, and websites to get your content published on these properties, too.
-This helps you get in front of your target audience, grow your thought leadership and brand awareness, and boost your SEO.
+This helps you get in front of your target audience, grow your thought leadership and brand awareness, and boost your law firm SEO rankings.

 Create Your Editorial Calendar

 Once you know your target audience, your content mix, and how you’re going to distribute your new content, you need a way to organize everything.
 You need an editorial calendar.

 Editorial calendars (sometimes called content calendars) help you visualize all your content for the coming month, quarter, and/or year.
 They can also be categorized by campaign to ensure you have top-of-funnel (TOFU), middle-of-funnel (MOFU), and bottom-of-funnel (BOFU) content to generate legal leads.

 Creating your law firm content marketing strategy will take some research and time, but the results from a well-thought out editorial calendar are worth the investment.
 Here are some additional resources to help you research, create, and distribute your content to reach your goals: